elitalon/elitalon.github.io/_posts/2024-09-14-reflecting-on-the-enthusiasm-around-AI.md

 I remember a time when [cryptocurrencies](https://en.wikipedia.org/wiki/Cryptocurrency), or [blockchains](https://en.wikipedia.org/wiki/Blockchain) in general, were heavily criticised for their impact on the environment.
 Could it be that LLMs don't get the same scrutiny because cryptocurrencies were mostly driven by outsiders, whereas "AI" is benefitting the ruling class?

 ## Ethical implications
-Another aspect that often goes unexamined in the race to adopt "AI" is the ethical implications that comes along with them.
+Another aspect that often goes unexamined in the race to adopt "AI" is the ethical implications that come along with it.

-On one hand, there's the incessant data collection, not just for training LLMs but also as part of users interacting with them.
+On one hand, there's the constant data collection, not just for training LLMs, but also as part of users interacting with them.

 When you ask one of these tools to solve something, you have to provide some input.
-This could be something as asking the colours of a flower.
+This could be something as simple as asking the colours of a flower.
 But in more complex tasks, users who aren't careful or experienced could disclose private or sensitive information that shouldn't reach these companies' servers.

 So a lot of information is being fed to the likes of OpenAI, Google, Microsoft, Meta and Apple, by millions and millions of users, one prompt at a time.
 What could they do with that in the future, should they have a need?

 On the other hand, there's also the false sense of accuracy, correctness or quality that many people attribute to this technology.
-But if you [spend enough time playing with them](/2024/06/01/quick-notes-on-using-github-copilot-with-xcode/), you'll soon realise that they hallucinate a lot.
+But if you [spend enough time playing with it](/2024/06/01/quick-notes-on-using-github-copilot-with-xcode/), you'll soon realise that it hallucinates a lot.

 Deep learning in general has many valid use cases.
-A neural network _specifically trained_ to perform a _very concrete_ task, like cancer detection in medical imaging, often works well and can serve as a tool to support human experts (note the emphasis I used).
+A neural network _specifically trained_ to perform a _very concrete_ task, like cancer detection in medical imaging, often works well and can serve as a tool to support human experts (note the emphasis I just used).

 However, the current claim is that "AI" can be broadly applied as long as we [get the prompt right](https://en.wikipedia.org/wiki/Prompt_engineering), even when a correct outcome is _never_ guaranteed.
 In some instances, the same wrong results are returned over and over, simply because the misinformation and biases around the public Internet have also been used to train these models.
 Garbage in, garbage out.

-I believe that having these tools giving inaccurate or outright false information to users, regardless of their experience in a given domain, and then being applied to decision-making tasks is a huge liability.
+I believe that having these tools giving inaccurate or outright false information to users, regardless of their experience in a given domain, who will then apply it in decision-making tasks, is a huge liability.

 ## What about software development?
 I'd like to finish with some ideas about the impact of "AI" in software development, specifically on the use of coding assistants.